jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //!
 CONFORMATIONAL NOMENCLATURE FOR FIVE- AND SIX-MEMBERED RING FORMS OF MONOSACCHARIDES AND THEIR DERIVATIVES
 //-> IUPAC_conformational_nomenclature_on_five and sixrings.pdf

-A lengthy title to a paragraph like this one signifies a mathematical section is coming ahead.
+//A lengthy title to a paragraph like this one signifies a mathematical section is coming ahead.
 The purpose of abstracting conformers is to denote a simple description of an otherwise complex structural positioning of the molecule that is numerically verifiable and unambiguous with respect to other conformations.
 To simplify, the quantitative abstraction _measures_ the conformations and returns a set of values that can be used to distinguish it from other conformations.

 A common analogy to highlight the importance of describing the conformation - or the shape - of a molecule can be done by referring to the _Lock and Key_ analogy.
 For a drug to act upon a receptor or enzyme, it must fit in the active or allosteric site of that protein.
 This fit is defined by dipole interactions between drug and protein and by the conformation the molecule favours to adopt.
 This shape-specificity is crucial for all physiological processes in the biochemical world.

 Being able to unambiguously define conformations allows us to also define when a conformation deviates from the norm.
 Large molecules like proteins and nucleic acid duplexes are respectively composed of a single type of monomer.
 Understanding changes in their behaviour and being able to quantify these changes allows us to comfortably study biological processes at a fundamental level.
-These parameters are meaningful because they are directly related to the behaviour of the molecules we research.
+These parameters are meaningful because they are directly related to the behaviour of the molecules we study.
 //
 //
 //